michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 as clients are concerned, for free.

 The secret that made is possible is that we did not simply introduce some abstraction.
 We **decomposed existing abstraction**.
 As we mentioned earlier, an abstraction represents a concept, so we **decomposed a concept into sub-concepts**, or **broken down a problem into sub-problems**.
-Problem decomposition is one of the most important skills of any software developer and it is a indespensible part of **Domain Driven Design**, when we decompose the concepts along according to our understanding of the domain, and by doing so we also start understanding and describing the domain better.
-We ask domain expert a question such as:
+Problem decomposition is one of the most important skills of any software developer and it is a an indispensable part of **Domain Driven Design**, when we decompose the concepts along according to our understanding of the domain, and by doing so we also start understanding and describing the domain better.
+We ask domain experts questions such as:

 - is it all we know about ThingsToDo?